Too busy to tend your LinkedIn presence?

 Think about the volume of information on most resumes, such as multiple job titles and dates, in addition to courses, certifications, awards, revenue results, team management, keywords, and professional affiliations.
 That’s in addition to the accomplishments that distinguish you from others with a similar career.

 Now, compare that to your bare-bones digital identity.
-Employers might even think your LinkedIn profile belongs to another person!
+Employers might think your LinkedIn profile belongs to another person!

 You could even look out-of-date for not having more than the bare minimum of details filled in.